Nehal8600/Nehal8600/README.md

 - 👋 Hi, I’m @Nehal8600
-- 👀 I’m interested in ... girls..on my girl
+- 👀 I’m interested in ... cybersecurity
-- 🌱 I’m currently learning ... node js
+- 🌱 I’m currently learning ... releted topics
 - 💞️ I’m looking to collaborate on ...practice
 - 📫 How to reach me ...fb